NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 Thereby affirming that diplomatic dick-waving is a gender-neutral activity.

+----- __729.4__ -----2022-08-26 10:44:57+08:00:

+> A failed revolution is a rebellion.

+No?
+Typically, we consider a revolution (figurative examples aside like the Industrial Revolution for instance) to be where a successful uprising takes place that attempts to radically change the social and/or political structure of the entire political unit in which it takes place, be that a nation-state or an empire.
+An independence movement can be a rebellion without being a revolution.
+Moreover, there are successful rebellions that we don't call revolutions despite succeeding on a national/imperial scale: the Red Turban Rebellion for instance.

+Yes, the Taiping are a rebellion by definition, but not by yours.

+> and got 0 sympathies from the gentries

+You'd be surprised.
+Xiaowei Zheng has an excellent article, 'Loyalty, Anxiety, and Opportunism', discussing gentry responses to the Taiping War in Zhejiang, and many gentry did actually support the Taiping rather than the Qing.

+> But in reality, the Taipings are pseudo-Christian scums who defile their ancestors and deserved to be purged.

+> half /s

+I realise at this juncture I ought never to have responded the moment I realised you were coming at this from a perspective of pseudo-ironic chauvinism.

 ### 730: [Magical Michelada Mondays - Weekly Discussion Thread, August 22nd, 2022](https://old.reddit.com/r/VirtualYoutubers/comments/wuw70t/magical_michelada_mondays_weekly_discussion/), submitted on 2022-08-22 23:10:16+08:00.

 ----- __730.1__ -----2022-08-23 10:39:39+08:00: